MetaBarj0/trinitycore-in-docker/README.md

 ### It does not work with Docker Desktop for Windows

 Nope indeed.
-Due to lack of compliancy with POSIX environment, it's a pain in the a\*\* to make it work with Docker Desktop for Windows.
+Due to lack of compliancy with POSIX environments, it's a pain in the a\*\* to make it work with Docker Desktop for Windows.
 However, don't loose hope as it's possible to make it works with `WSL2`.
-I need to fine tune the thing and provide scripts to help you setup and `WSL2` environment though.
+I need to fine tune the thing and provide guidance to help you setup and `WSL2` environment though.
 It's on its way, be patient.